Fierljeppen: Record holders

 There are 532 registered active jumpers in the world; of those, 190 are from the Netherlands.

 Fierljeppen throughout the world

-International tourists who have visited Friesland and who have observed this sport have helped to spread its popularity across the globe.
+International tourists who have visited Friesland and or the Lek -regions and who have observed this sport have helped to spread its popularity across the globe.
 Competitions in other locales now take place, albeit at a less competitive level due to smaller numbers of athletes and the lack of suitable locations.

 Many Americans were first introduced to the sport, referred to as "ditch-vaulting", on the twelfth season of The Amazing Race.
 This same task would be performed in the twenty-first and thirty-first seasons as a "Switchback" task.